ethstorage/ethfs-git/design.md

 Modern open-source collaboration relies heavily on centralized services like GitHub and npm.
 While Git itself is decentralized, **the hosting and distribution layers are not**—a single point of failure or compromise can affect the entire software supply chain.

 Our goal is to build a **fully decentralized GitHub**:
-- where repositories are **hosted on decentralized storage** (EthStorage),
+- where Git objects are stored as packfiles on decentralized storage (EthStorage),
-- refs and commit histories are **anchored on-chain**,
+- refs and branch updates are recorded and verified on-chain,
-- and users can **clone, push, and verify code** with the same Git commands, but backed by Ethereum’s trust guarantees.
+- and users can clone, push, and verify every update and its provenance with the same Git commands, now backed by Ethereum’s trust guarantees.

 This aligns with Vitalik’s call for *“full-stack openness and verifiability”*, ensuring that every layer — from code to deployment — is transparent and independently reproducible.